Bellspringsteen/community_board_dashboard/README.md

 TODO
 * Add export so user can see voting results
+* add ability to edit members phone numbers/names
 * fix the time so its saving in EST
-* add the idea of accounts for different CBs (how are you going to do authentication?)
+* add the idea of accounts for different CBs (how are you going to do authentication?) simple password.
+Url?
+Have them send in twilio account information
-* add ability to edit members phone numbers/names
 * for each account, all adding twilio account for each cb
 * better authentication of incoming twilio text?
 * put behind a url labsbell.com/cbvoting/